 This is a massive granary situated next to river Ganga.
 It was built by Captain John Garstin for the British army in 1786 to take a precaution for the severe famine that occurred in 1770.

 The state museum of Bihar is an important place not to be left out of the itinerary of anybody visiting the State Capital.
 Located at the heart of the city it boasts of the innumerable heritage collections found in the region replete inglorious historical settings

-The seven caves (Satgarva) which were created in Mauryan emperor Ashoka’s time for the Ajeevikas (Buddhist monks).
+The seven caves (Satgarva) were created in Mauryan emperor Ashoka’s time for the Ajeevikas (Buddhist monks).

-The excavation in 1998 by the ASI unearthed this massive stupa that is claimed to be the world’s tallest excavated stupa at 104’ height having the circumference width of 1400’.
+The excavation in 1998 by the ASI unearthed this massive stupa that is claimed to be the world’s tallest excavated stupa at 104’ height having a circumference width of 1400’.